authelia/authelia/docs/content/roadmap/active/kubernetes-documentation.md

 ---
 title: "Kubernetes Documentation"
 description: "Add better Kubernetes documentation."
-lead: "While there is some documentation for Kubernetes, and several people have it working, better documentation is needed."
+summary: "While there is some documentation for Kubernetes, and several people have it working, better documentation is needed."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []